Patchier/No-Not-Vegas/README.md

 - While you're here, run the game once, and after the launcher has detected your graphics settings, you may close out of it.
 We just needed those initial INIs to be created.
 They will be superceded by the ones in my modlist.

-Install No, Not Vegas via Wabbajack:
+Install My Kind of Courier via Wabbajack:
 -----------------------------------------

-1. Download No, Not Vegas from my G-Drive (you've probably already done this part):
+1. Download My Kind of Courier from my G-Drive (you've probably already done this part):

-2. After that, you will choose an installation folder (I recommend something like "D:/No, Not Vegas", substituting D: for any drive available.)
+2. After that, you will choose an installation folder (I recommend something like "D:/My Kind of Courier", substituting D: for any drive available.)
 This CANNOT be where Wabbajack.exe is located, nor your Fallout New Vegas folder.

 3. Downloads will auto-populate for you, but you can change that location if you so choose.